 Employers can browse software development companies on Clutch or GoodFirms and visit their websites to see if there are any DevOps specialists.

 Staff augmentation works in a similar way to outsourcing in terms of the hiring process.
 You can find engineers for your team through development agencies.
 The difference is that with this model, you focus more on talent rather than specific job roles.
 The engineers you select become your full-time team members, managed directly by you.

 As we mentioned in the previous section, finding DevOps through outsourcing companies can take time because employers need to find a list of such companies, go to each agency’s website, and find out if they have DevOps professionals available.

-With staff augmentation, the process is quicker and easier.
-This model uses full-time employed DevOps engineers from several outsourcing agencies.
-In particular, YouTeam has a network of 20,000 vetted contractors from hundreds of development companies, so hiring managers don’t have to visit every agency’s site in search of a professional.
+With staff augmentation via YouTeam, the process is quicker and easier.
+Our marketplace has full-time employed DevOps engineers from multiple outsourcing agencies.
+In particular, YouTeam has a network of 50,000 vetted contractors from hundreds of development companies, so hiring managers don’t have to visit every agency’s site in search of a professional.